Kamalakannan-K/Health-Care-Prediction-on-Diabetic-Patients/README.md

 ## Conclusion
 This project demonstrates the integration of data science, machine learning, and web development to provide a robust solution for early diabetes detection.
 The deployment of the model through a user-friendly interface ensures its accessibility and potential impact on improving healthcare outcomes.

-## Acknowledgments
-Thanks to [Data Source] for providing the dataset.
-Special thanks to all contributors and open-source libraries.

 ## Contact
 For any questions or suggestions, please contact Kamalakannan at kkamalakannanlearn@gmail.com.